vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 THE TIRUMALA TEMPLE

 The bronze shows long cylindrical kirita, two beautiful gem-set haras, jewelled keyuras and jewelled bangles and rings to the King.
 His antariya is beautifully designed.
 The kati sutra and the golden belt round the waist are made with marvellous delicacy of style.
 The queens are dressed in embroided silks.
 The lower end of the sarees and frilled and made to look like a fan, to appear pleasing to eye though it may appear artifiicial by modern artistic standards.
 It is interesting to note the type of ornaments which women of the Vijayanagar period wore.
 The queens are shown with a series of haras, the kanti with gem-steaded pataka and a yagnopavita also.
 Their head is combed and is tied up with a bun at the back of the head.
 The simanta or the middle parting line has a central gem-set ornament.
-They wear ratna- kundalas in the ear and beautiful keyuras and costly rings.
+They wear ratnakundalas in the ear and beautiful keyuras and costly rings.

 The bronzes are well known and the artist has succeeded in showing the deep devotion and humility before the Lord of the Emperor and his queens.